 10 Ways Of Overcoming Sexual Anxiety

-Romantic films and novels like 'The Notebook' and '50 Shades of Grey' have a way of depicting sexual myths.
-The men are super confident; they know every move and trick on how to pleasure a woman who ends up with multiple organisms.
+Romantic films and novels like The Notebook and 50 Shades of Grey have a way of depicting sexual myths.
+The men are super confident.
+They know every move and trick about how to pleasure a woman.
+They can elicit multiple organisms from their partners.
 In the end, they fall asleep in each other's arm, smiling and fully satisfied.
 However, as we grow older and start having sex, we discover that the sex as pictured on the screen is not the sex we get in real life.
 In reality, sex can be a disappointment and sometimes even a total failure for many people.
 One of the reasons behind such experiences is sexual performance anxiety.

-Your mental state can have a huge impact on your day to day life, including your sex life.
+Your mental state can have a huge impact on your day-to-day life, including your sex life.
 It affects your ability to get aroused.
 Even when you're with someone you are attracted to, worrying about how you will perform in bed can make it impossible to have sex.
 When you worry, you develop stress.
 The stress hormones then narrow the blood vessels.
 The narrow blood vessels make it difficult for blood to flow into your penis, making an erection difficult.

 - Take Medications

 Medications can help deal with erectile dysfunction and other sexual anxiety problems.
 These drugs must be prescribed by a qualified health professional.
 It’s important to find a doctor with whom you can comfortably discuss your sex life.
 Once you tell the doctor your problem, he or she will examine you and then do some tests to make sure your health condition is okay.

 During the visit, you will need to tell the doctor your sexual history and how long you have been dealing with sexual performance anxiety.
 If the diagnosis shows it's a health problem, the doctor will prescribe medications.
 If a medical issue is not to blame for your sexual problem, then the doctor might suggest other ways of overcoming sexual performance anxiety.